Find Affordable College Courses

 Read More…

-You’ll be in good company if you decide to attend West Virginia University Institute of Technology.
-It ranked #3 on our 2023 Most Popular Mechanical Engineering Bachelor’s Degree Schools in West Virginia list.
-Located in the city of Beckley, West Virginia University Tech is a public school with a small student population.
+Out of the 3 schools in West Virginia that were part of this year’s ranking, West Virginia University Institute of Technology landed the # 3 spot on the list.
+Located in the small city of Beckley, West Virginia University Tech is a public school with a small student population.

 Of the 17 students majoring in ME at West Virginia University Tech, 82% are male and 18% are female.